By Tim Lambert

 When Hitler occupied Czechoslovakia in 1939 Hungary regained some of the territory lost after the First World War.

 Then, in November 1940 Hungary joined the Tripartite Pact (originally made by Germany, Italy, and Japan).
 When the Germans invaded Yugoslavia in April 1941 Hungary regained still more territory.
-Then in June 1941, Hungary joined the attack on Russia.
+Then in June 1941, Hungary joined the attack on the Soviet Union.
 In December 1941 Britain declared war on Hungary.

 However, after the German defeats at Stalingrad and Kursk in 1943, the Hungarian government sought to leave the war.
 However, from September 1943 Operation Margarethe, was the military occupation of Hungary.
 The German army entered Hungary on 19 March 1944 and a right-wing government was installed.
 Hungarian Jews were deported and most died in concentration camps.